jenningsanderson/Historical-QA-Tile/README.md

 ## Status

  - Can successfully get the area of Boulder, CO into an `.mbtiles` format with the following arguments:

         $ tippecanoe -o boulder_history.mbtiles -Pf -ps -pt -pf -pk -Z12 -z12 -d14 -l osm -n osm boulder_history.geojsonl

  - Working with the state of CO (osm history file is ~100MB with 2.7M ways, 1.4M unique ways and 3.6M unique nodes) requires > 45GB of RAM.
 Ouch.
 This will not scale very well as is, the full-history file itself is 50+GB, CO represents 0.2% of the file.
 If we cut the world up into sections the size of CO, it will take about 15+ days to run the planet on a 32 core server with 128GB of RAM.
 The good news... we could probably do this?

+ - 201,534 is the maximum length of a string (characters) that gets encoded by tippecanoe.
+The `@object_history` object in the tile is passed to tile-reduce as a string and needs to be parsed back to JSON.
+It consistently fails with strings of this length.

+ - Can currently process the state of Colorado for a list of editors and a count of the `name` tags they have added to existing objects in 11 seconds!

 ## Current Schema